dglaeser/gridformat/paper/paper.md

 Users of existing simulation frameworks such as `Dune` [@bastian2008; @Dune2021], `Dumux` [@dumux_2011; @Kochetaldumux2021], `Deal.II` [@dealII94], `FEniCS` [@fenicsbook2012; @fenics] or `MFEM` [@mfem; @mfem_web],
-can usually export their results into some standard file formats, however, they are limited to those formats that are supported by framework.
+can usually export their results into some standard file formats, however, they are limited to those formats that are supported by the framework.
 Reusing another framework's I/O functionality is generally challenging, at least without runtime and memory overhead due to data conversions, since the implementation is typically tailored to its specific data structures.
-As a consequence, the work of implementing I/O into standard file formats is repeated in every framework, and remains inaccessible for researchers that use hand-written simulation codes.
+As a consequence, the work of implementing I/O into standard file formats is currently repeated in every framework and remains inaccessible for researchers developing new simulation frameworks or other research codes relying on I/O for visualization.

-To address this issue, `GridFormat` aims to provide an easy-to-use API for writing grid files in various formats.
-By utilizing generic programming through C++ templates and traits classes, `GridFormat` is designed to be data-structure agnostic and allows users to achieve full interoperability with their data structures by implementing a few traits classes (see discussion below).
-This enables users of both simulation frameworks and hand-written codes to write their data into standard file formats with minimal effort and without significant runtime or memory overhead.
-In fact, `GridFormat` comes with out-of-the-box support for data structures of several widely-used frameworks, namely `Dune`, `Deal.II`, `FenicsX`, `MFEM` and `CGAL` [@cgal; @cgal_web].
+To address this issue, `GridFormat` aims to provide an easy-to-use framework-agnostic API for writing grid files in various formats.
+By utilizing generic programming with C++ templates and traits, `GridFormat` is data-structure agnostic and allows developers to achieve full interoperability with their data structures by implementing a small number of trait classes (see discussion below).
+Users of both simulation frameworks and self-written small codes can write grid-based data into standard file formats with minimal effort and without significant runtime or memory overhead. `GridFormat` comes with out-of-the-box support for data structures of several widely-used frameworks, namely `Dune`, `Deal.II`, `FenicsX`, `MFEM`, and `CGAL` [@cgal; @cgal_web].

 # Statement of Need

-`GridFormat` addresses the issue of duplicate implementation efforts for I/O across different simulation frameworks.
-By utilizing `GridFormat` as an underlying tool, framework developers can easily provide their users with access to additional file formats.
-Moreover, instead of implementing support for new formats within the framework, developers can integrate them into `GridFormat`, thereby making them available to all other frameworks that utilize it.
-In addition to benefiting framework developers and users, the generic implementation of `GridFormat` also serves researchers with custom simulation codes.
+`GridFormat` addresses the issue of duplicate implementation effort for I/O across different simulation frameworks.
+By utilizing `GridFormat` as a backend for visualization file output, framework developers can easily provide their users with access to additional file formats.
+Moreover, instead of implementing support for new formats within the framework, developers can integrate them into `GridFormat`, thereby making them available to all other frameworks that use `GridFormat`.
+In addition to benefiting framework developers and users, the generic implementation of `GridFormat` also serves researchers with framework-independent smaller simulation codes.

-Three key requirements governed the design of `GridFormat`: seamless integration, minimal runtime and memory overhead, and support for `MPI`.
-Given that C++ is widely used in simulation codes, we selected it as the programming language such that `GridFormat` can be used natively.
-It is lightweight, header-only, free of mandatory dependencies, and supports CMake [@cmake_web] features that allow for automatic integration of `GridFormat` in downstream projects.
+Three key requirements govern the design of `GridFormat`: seamless integration, minimal runtime and memory overhead, and support for `MPI`.
+Given that C++ is widely used in grid-based simulation codes for performance reasons, we selected C++ as the programming language such that `GridFormat` can be adopted and used natively.
+It is lightweight, header-only, free of dependencies (unless opt-in features such as HDF5 output is desired), and supports CMake [@cmake_web] features that allow for automatic integration of `GridFormat` in downstream projects.

 # Concept

-Following the distinct [VTK-XML](https://examples.vtk.org/site/VTKFileFormats/#xml-file-formats) file formats, `GridFormat` supports four different _grid concepts_: `ImageGrid`, `RectilinearGrid`, `StructuredGrid` and `UnstructuredGrid`.
+Following the distinct [VTK-XML](https://examples.vtk.org/site/VTKFileFormats/#xml-file-formats) file formats, `GridFormat` supports four different _grid concepts_: `ImageGrid`, `RectilinearGrid`, `StructuredGrid`, and `UnstructuredGrid`.
 While the latter is fully generic, the first three assume that the grid has a structured topology.
 A known structured topology makes it obsolete to define cell geometries and grid connectivity, and formats designed for such grids can therefore store the grid in a space-efficient manner.
-An overview over the different types of grids is shown in the image below, and a more detailed discussion can be found in the `GridFormat` [documentation](https://github.com/dglaeser/gridformat/blob/40596747e306fa6b899bdc5a19ae67e2308952f4/docs/pages/grid_concepts.md).
+An overview of the different types of grids is shown in the image below, and a more detailed discussion can be found in the [`GridFormat` documentation](https://github.com/dglaeser/gridformat/blob/40596747e306fa6b899bdc5a19ae67e2308952f4/docs/pages/grid_concepts.md).

 \begin{figure}[htb]
     \centering